 - $2,500 + shipping for an 8-week booking

 - 1,000 sq. ft.

 - Replicas of historic photographs of Yosemite by Muybridge, Adams, Watkins, and others

-- Interpretive text panels, including an introduction, first-person stories from Yosemite workers and visitors, and historic context for Yosemite photography
+- Interpretive text panels, including an introduction, first-person stories from Yosemite workers, and historic context for Yosemite photography

 - Gallery hardcover copy of Yosemite People, released in August 2017

 - Exhibition press kit with digital images

 |May 3, 2020 – July 19, 2020||Booking Pending|

 |January 31, 2021 – March 28, 2021||AVAILABLE|